 Restrictions and limitations placed upon remote gaming vary significantly based on the type of gaming offered, ranging from a monopoly to a licensing regime.

 The only licence for electronic lotteries (online games of chance) has already been issued.
 Operators, especially those licensed in other EU Member States, continue to question the compliance of the federal monopoly with EU law and rely on the freedom to provide services when offering their products in Austria.
 However, the relevant authorities and courts follow the line of jurisprudence set by the three supreme courts at the end of 2016, wherein the federal monopoly was considered to comply with EU law.

 The Gaming Act does not provide for IP or payment blocking.
 However, the Gaming Act provides that anyone who promotes or facilitates participation in games of chance without the relevant licence, including by providing infringing items other than electronic gaming machines, commits an administrative offence.
 This restriction applies regardless of the type of device used, such as tablets.
-The Gaming Act even provides for administrative criminal offences for players that place their stakes on online games of chance not licensed by the Minister of Finance from within Austria.
+The Gaming Act even provides for administrative criminal offences for players that place their stakes on online games of chance not licensed by the Tax Office Austria from within Austria.